dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   by placing the attribute [`{:disable-nonlinear-arithmetic}`](#sec-disable-nonlinear-arithmetic) after the module keyword.
   The attribute optionally takes the value `false` to enable nonlinear arithmetic.

-* `--manual-lemma-induction` - disables automatic inducntion for lemmas
+* `--manual-lemma-induction` - disables automatic induction for lemmas

 * `--isolate-assertions` - verify assertions individually

 * `--extract-counterexample` - if verification fails, report a potential counterexample as a set of assumptions that can be inserted into the code.
-  Note that Danfy cannot guarantee that the counterexample it reports provably violates the assertion or that the assumptions are not mutually inconsistent (see [^smt-encoding]), so this output should be inspected manually and treated as a hint.
+  Note that Dafny cannot guarantee that the counterexample it reports provably violates the assertion or that the assumptions are not mutually inconsistent (see [^smt-encoding]), so this output should be inspected manually and treated as a hint.